xackery/discordeq/README.md

 * If you don't have a website with itemlinks, remove the {ITEMURL} entry all together and keep it empty.
 Discord will italics itemlinks in game when displayed on Discord then.

-### Enable Telnet
-* Look through eqemu_config and you will find an option for telnet="enabled".

-### Set a telnet account password
-* Go to your Accounts table on the DB, and set a password for one of your GM accounts.
-You can manually enter a password in there, plain text, and copy/paste it into the <telnetpassword> field in your eqemu_config.xml.

 ### Run DiscordEQ
 * Your first run should fail with an unauthorized notification, since you have not given your bot permissions to your server yet.
 You will see a link on the bottom you can copy paste into a browser, and give it permission to access your server.